Alla Gagarinova

 Brief biography

-Starting in July 2023, research in my laboratory at UNB will use interdisciplinary approaches to investigate bacterial biology, genetic and protein-protein interactions, environmental adaptation, antimicrobial resistance, as well as host-microbe and microbe-microbe interactions.
-The laboratory will be equipped with state-of-the-art robotic instrumentation allowing large-scale bacterial colony pinning, liquid handling, and high-throughput screening.
-Additional instrumentation, including mass spectrometers and next-generation sequencers, real-time cell metabolic analyzers, RT-PCR and other equipment will be made available by collaborators.
-This research will be supported by federal, provincial and institutional funds.
+At UNB, I use interdisciplinary approaches to investigate bacterial biology, genetic and protein-protein interactions, environmental adaptation, antimicrobial resistance, as well as host-microbe and microbe-microbe interactions.
+Our in-house state-of-the-art robotic instrumentation allows large-scale bacterial colony pinning, liquid handling, and high-throughput screening.
+Additional instrumentation, including mass spectrometers, next-generation sequencers, real-time cell metabolic analysers, and qPCR equipment, is available through collaborators.

 Courses taught